TimVdWalle/myDotfiles/README.md

 + Check if ZWSP is correct in starship pure prompt : does it show <200b> or correct ZWSP ?
   ( ~/.config/starship.toml )
 + Start raycast and finnish setup
-  No newline at end of file

-+ Open fork; drag myDotofiles folder into it; discard all changes; checkout master branch from origin; fetch and pull
++ Open fork; drag myDotfiles folder into it; discard all changes; checkout master branch from origin; fetch and pull